Crack in the Ground, Oregon

 Crack-in-the-Ground

-Unlike many other fissures, Crack-In-The-Ground remains relatively free from sedimentation and erosion, preserving its natural wonder over time.
+Unlike many other fissures, Crack in the Ground remains relatively free of sediment and erosion, preserving its natural appearance over time.

 Crack in the Ground